5 Side Effects of Hypnosis: How They Compare to Psychotherapy and Medication

 - Creation of false memories

-Let’s look at those in more detail.
+Let’s look at these risks of hypnosis in more detail.

 - Alcohol